iNavFlight/inav/README.md

 Official tool for INAV can be downloaded [here](https://github.com/iNavFlight/inav-configurator/releases).
 It can be run on Windows, MacOS and Linux machines and standalone application.

+### Asyn Msp Cli

+CLI Alternative for INav configurator, you can get it [here](https://github.com/msp-rs/async_msp_cli.rs).
+It can run Linux machines only.

 ### INAV Blackbox Explorer

 Tool for Blackbox logs analysis is available [here](https://github.com/iNavFlight/blackbox-log-viewer/releases)